Universal-Prototype Enhancing for Few-Shot Object Detection: FSOD with Universal Prototypes

 \section{FSOD with Universal Prototypes}

 In this paper, we follow the same FSOD settings introduced in Kang et al. \cite{kang2019few}.
 Annotated detection data are divided into a set of base categories that have abundant instances and a set of novel categories that have only few (usually less than 30) instances per category.
-The main purpose is to improve the detection performance of novel categories without degrading that of base categories.
+The main purpose is to improve the generalization ability of detectors.